Away With The Steiners

 Here are some tips and other information that will be useful when planning a trip to the UAE with kids, including how we visited Dubai, Abu Dhabi and Sharjah.

-Quickly, about the UAE
+Quickly, About the UAE

 The UAE consists of seven emirates which were historically known as the Trucial States; hence the name United Arab Emirates.